lvgl/blog/_posts/2019-07-23-micropython-pure-display-driver.md

 - If not running in hybrid mode (but in "pure python" mode), the flush is registered as `self.flush` function, which is the pure python implementation of flush.

 Under the hoods, the assignment to `flush_cb` saves the callable object `self.flush` in `user_data` member of `disp_drv`, this is automatic and hidden from the user.
-Later on I'll show an example of registering callbacks on ESP-IDF, where the callback convetion is not followed as it is in LittlevGL, and the copy of the callable object to `user_data` does not happen automatically.
+Later on, I'll show an example of registering callbacks on ESP-IDF, where the callback convention is not followed as it is in LittlevGL, and the copy of the callable object to `user_data` does not happen automatically.

 Consider the case of hybrid mode.
-In this case we register a the C function `esp.ili9341_flush` to `flush_cb`.
+In this case we register a C function `esp.ili9341_flush` to `flush_cb`.
 When LittlevGL wants to flush the display data to the display it calls it.
 `esp.ili9341_flush` in turn should access the SPI device and DMA the data.
 However, the SPI device was initialized in uPy code - how can `esp.ili9341_flush` access it?

 On LittlevGL, every callback receives as the first parameter a struct which contains data related to the callback, in our case - `lv_disp_drv_t`.
 Every such struct contains a field called `user_data`, the same field that holds the callable object when registering uPy function.
-We can use it to store our own custom data, in a addition to callable objects!
+We can use it to store our own custom data, in addition to callable objects!

 ```python
         self.disp_drv.user_data = {'dc': self.dc, 'spi': self.spi}